 - You have the right to communicate regarding you and your child’s medical care in the form that you prefer (eg. postal mail, email or specific phones).
 We will comply as much as reasonably possible.

 - You have the right to request updates to health information you believe we have is incomplete or incorrect.
 Such requests should be provided in writing by mail or email and will be reviewed with notification of approval or denial, with any related reasoning.
 We will do our best to reasonably notify people to whom the information was released of any updates or changes.

 - You have the right to request a report identifying all people and entities to whom we have shared your PHI for purposes other than treatment, payment or service operations.

-- You have the right to file a written complaint if you believe your privacy rights have been violated to our company, or to the US Department of Health and Human Services.
+- You have the right to file a written complaint if you believe your privacy rights have been violated by our company, or to the US Department of Health and Human Services.

 - You have a right to a copy of this notice.
 Please be advised that the most updated version is available directly from our website at www.nestcollaborative.com.